melio0504/dotfiles/README.md

 ### Screenshot
 ![Setup](/setup-snapshot/10-10-25.png)

-### _ThinkPad T480_
+### Machine: ThinkPad T480

 A wonderful laptop that handles everything I need.
 I don’t really mind that it only has an 8th-gen CPU.
 I haven’t even come close to pushing it to its limits.
 It’s reliable, solid, and I plan to stick with it for a long time.

-### _Ubuntu 22.04.5 LTS_
+### OS: Ubuntu 22.04.5 LTS

 Why not use other distros like Arch or Fedora?

 Because I genuinely enjoy Ubuntu’s out-of-the-box experience.
-Its customized GNOME setup just works.
-I’ve also removed Snap from my system, so I only use dpkg and Flatpak for managing packages.
+Its customized GNOME setup just works for me and I’ve also removed Snap from my system (since its so slow lmao), so I only use Debian package and Flatpak for managing packages.

 I’ve tried Debian and Fedora before, but honestly, I don’t have the time to tinker endlessly with configs.
 I just want to sit down, code, and get things done.

-Simply lovely.
+Lastly, because this has Long Term Support, I can use this workflow until 2027!
+How great is that!